 Caring for roses may be a bit tricky.
 Some rose species are adapted to certain environments they are native to, other roses cultivated have their own growth requirements but there are general cultural and maintenance practices that apply to all rose plants (3).

-Garden roses prefer airy but sheltered conditions, not bounded by tree canopies as the morning sun is best for them but they need protection from strong winds as well.
+Garden roses prefer airy but sheltered conditions, not bounded by tree canopies as full sun is best for them but they need protection from strong winds as well.

 Pruning garden roses is necessary to keep the plant longer-lasting and maintained.
 Pruning must be done before bud break by removing dead, damaged and overgrown branches (4).